zalun/school-plan-app/Tutorial_scrapbook_part1.md

 cordova prepare</pre>
 The last step is needed every time you want to check the changes.

 6. Open the <a href="about:app-manager">App Manager</a> in the Firefox browser.
-(CHRIS - ANY REASON WHY YOU HAVEN'T TOLD THEM TO GET AURORA/NIGHTLY, AND USE WEBIDE?)
 Press the [Add Packaged App] button and navigate to the prepared firefoxos app directory, which should be available in ```school-plan/platforms/firefoxos/www```.

+Note: If you are running Furefix Aurora or Nightly, you can do these tasks using our new [WebIDE tool](https://developer.mozilla.org/en-US/docs/Tools/WebIDE).

 7. Press the [Start Simulator] button and you will see the app running in a Firefox OS simulator.
 You can inspect, debug and profile it using the App Manager — read [Using the App Manager](https://developer.mozilla.org/en/Firefox_OS/Using_the_App_Manager) for more details. ![App Manager buttons
 ](./images/app-manager-1.png)